-We were originally going to list just two models, but this Pro-Temp has every right to be on our list, too.
+I was originally going to list just two models, but this Pro-Temp deserves a recommendation too.

 At the time of writing, it’s price is a fair bit higher than the models above.
-The higher price rewards you with a heater which is smaller, and weighs less than the equivalent models above.
+The higher price rewards you, though.
+With a heater which is smaller and weighs less than the equivalent models above.

 Type #2: Convection Propane Heaters